Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Introduction

 As the culminating contribution of this paper, we develop a computationally efficient framework for reachability analysis of nonlinear systems with neural network controllers.
 The key in our framework is a careful combination of the inclusion function for the open-loop system and the inclusion function for the neural network controller to obtain an inclusion function for the closed-loop system.
 We propose two methods for combining the open-loop inclusion function and the neural network inclusion function.
-The first method, called the interconnection-based approach, constructs a closed-loop embedding system using the feedback interconnection of the open-loop embedding system and the inclusion function for the neural network.
-This method is general, as it can be applied to any open-loop and neural network inclusion function, and is computationally efficient, as it uses the compositional property of inclusion functions.
 The second method, called the interaction-based approach, constructs a closed-loop embedding system using a Jacobian-based inclusion function for the open-loop system and local affine bounds for the neural network.
 Compared to the interconnection-based approach, the interaction-based method completely captures the first order interactions between the system and the neural network.

 Finally, we implement our approach in a Python toolbox called \texttt{ReachMM} and perform several numerical experiments to show the efficiency and accuracy of our framework.
 For several linear and nonlinear benchmarks, we show that our method beats the state-of-the-art methods.
 Moreover, we study scalability of our approach and compare it with the state-of-the-art methods on a platoon of vehicles with up to 200 state variables.
 Compared to our conference paper~\cite{SJ-AH-SC:23}, this paper provides a more general framework for interval reachability using inclusion functions, introduces the interaction-based approach to capture the first order interactions between the system and the neural network controller, and includes a suite of numerical experiments.
 We would like to highlight that, in this paper, we focus on continuous-time dynamical systems.
 However, with minor modifications, our framework can be used to analyze reachability of discrete-time systems.